jacobmswisher/ArcGIS-Field-Maps/Sections/Part 2 - Configuring a Data Collection Environment for ArcGIS Field Maps.md

 ### Step 2: Add Fields

 After creating the ND_places_points feature layer, you need to finish setting up the layer before creating new features in ArcGIS Field Maps.
 This involves two steps:
-1. Adding fields (attributes)
+1. Adding fields
 2. Making the feature layer "editable"

-Let's begin by adding a couple of fields (attributes) to the ND_places_points feature layer to help document the name of each place and the date that you visited.
+Let's begin by adding a couple of fields to the ND_places_points feature layer to help document the name of each place and the date that you visited.

-To add fields, start by clicking navigating to the data tab from the content page for the ND_places_points feature layer.
+To add fields, start by navigating to the data tab from the content page for the ND_places_points feature layer.

 <p align="center">
   <img src="https://github.com/jacobmswisher/images/blob/main/ArcGIS%20Field%20Maps/Figure%204.jpg">